 - Edit filters: Select to filter the view with advanced queries

-- Search this view or Quick find: Show only the rows in the current view that match your search criteria
+- Filter by keyword or Quick find: Show only the rows in the current view that match your search criteria

 - Hierarchy icon: Indicates the record is part of a hierarchy